<?xml version="1.0" encoding="UTF-8"?>

 give you any credible advice and thus, all information in this

-podcast and related materials is for entertainment purposes only.
+podcast and related materials are for entertainment purposes only.

 ]]></description>